-Focus Key points/actions Objectives • Start planning to transition the business back from lockdown.
+Focus Key points/actions Objectives ullet Start planning to transition the business back from lockdown.
 Reasons • To ensure a structured and safe transition from Stage 5 (comparative to NZ Alert Levels 4 or Level 5) as the nation's economy and our businesses start to reopen.
 Actions 1.
 Work with the Operations Function and the Intelligence Function to find out which operations are permitted by government.
 Assess the list of permitted business operations to identify and decide which are priorities for Watercare.
 3. Work with industry groups, local and national agencies/government to develop these protocols.

-Contents Welcome The eight stages Incident Management Team 1 2 3 4 5 6 7 8

-By stage Samples, templates
+Welcome to our pandemic plan T The eight stages Appendix 1: Actions Documents Contents Welcome The eight stages Incident Management Tear n 1 .
+2 3 4 5 6 7 8 By stage By function Samples, templates Focus Key points/actions

-- 4. Develop a plan to resume these activities in a way that complies with government requirements and industry guidance.
-This process should deliver a guidance document for Watercare under the new conditions. - 5.
-Give specific guidance to those parts of the business that will resume further activities under the new conditions. - 6.
-Infrastructure construction - ◆ WT16 Construction project start-up form template - → WS42 Infrastructure teams working at Stage 6 - 7.
-Non-infrastructure construction - ◆ WT17 General contractor start-up form template - ↓ WT18 Letter to non-infrastructure contractors template - → WS44 -Non infrastructure contractors working at Stage 6 - 8.
-Maintenance - ◆ WT19 Maintenance contractor start-up form template - ◆ WT20 Letter to maintenance contractors template - → WS43 Maintenance contractors working at Stage 6
+Focus Key points/actions 4.
+Develop a plan to resume these activities in a way that complies with government requirements and industry guidance.
+This process should deliver a guidance document for Watercare under the new conditions.
+Give specific guidance to those parts of the business that will resume further activities under the new conditions.
+6. Infrastructure construction ↓ WT16 - Construction project start-up form template → WS42 - Infrastructure teams - working at Stage 6 7.
+Non-infrastructure construction ↓ WT17 - General contractor start-up form template ↓ WT18 - Letter to non-infrastructure contractors template → WS44 - Non infrastructure contractors - working at Stage 6 8.
+Maintenance ↓ WT19 - Maintenance contractor start-up form template ↓ WT20 - Letter to maintenance contractors template → WS43 - Maintenance contractors - working at Stage 6